deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/basics.rst

    Example workspace directory

-As noted, deegree scans the well-known resource directories for XML files (``*.xml``) on startup (note that it will omit directory ``manager``).
+As noted, deegree scans the well-known resource directories for XML files (``*.xml``) on startup (note that it will omit directory ``manager``, as it is not a well-known resource directory).
 For every file found, deegree will check the type of configuration format (by determining the root element name).
-If it is a known format, a corresponding resource will be initialized:
+If it is a supported format, a corresponding resource will be initialized.
+For the example, this results in the following setup:

 * A JDBC connection pool with id ``conn1``
 * A metadata store with id ``iso19115``